 Sound Heritage Sydney: Making Music in Historic Places

-Sound Heritage Sydney will bring together musicians, scholars and heritage practitioners to discuss what and how music was played in historic houses and at other historic sites.
-The forum is also interested in uncovering innovative ways music can be used to reveal new narratives in historic properties for contemporary visitors.
+Sound Heritage Sydney brought together musicians, scholars and heritage practitioners to discuss what and how music was played in historic houses and at other historic sites.
+The forum was also interested in uncovering innovative ways music can be used to reveal new narratives in historic properties for contemporary visitors.

 Sydney Living Museums is the Australian partner of the British-based Sound Heritage network, co-founded by Professor Jeanice Brooks, University of Southampton, and Jonathan Wainwright, University of York, and funded by the Arts and Humanities Research Council (UK).
 Launched in 2015, Sound Heritage is an international network that is seeking a richer understanding of how music functioned in the life of historic houses in the 18th and 19th centuries.
 SLM is one of three international partners along with representatives from the US and Ireland who have participated with our British counterparts in a series of three study days in England.
 SLM was invited to join Sound Heritage in recognition of our contribution, led by the Caroline Simpson Library & Research Collection, towards a better understanding of domestic music making in colonial NSW and further afield.

 Symposium Abstracts and Biographies

 - Musical Soundscapes in the Historic House Museum - Professor Jeanice Brooks, University of Southampton

 - Curating the Colonial Musical Museum - Dr Graeme Skinner, Sydney Conservatorium of Music, University of Sydney

 - Music from Home: Sydney Living Museums' Sheet Music Collections and the Scots in Australia - Dr Brianna Robertson-Kirkland, University of Glasgow